sainigagan1924-ship-it/MATHS-PROJECT--CODEX/README.md

 ## Notes

 The calculators intentionally stay focused: inputs, table modal, result, formula, graph, and interpretation.
-The UI avoids dashboards and decorative sections so students can get answers quickly.
+The UI avoids dashboards and decorative sections so students can get answers quickly..